AntonioFeijaoUK/www-antoniofeijao-com/docs/posts/2020/2020-11-18-raspberry-pi-install-and-connect-without-monitor.md

 To connect via `ssh` you need to find the `ip address` that was allocated to the Raspberry Pi.

-Usually, you can easy find the `ip address` in your `home router` connected devices.
+Usually, you can easily find the `ip address` in your `home router` connected devices.

 Alternativelly, if you have [nmap](https://en.wikipedia.org/wiki/Nmap) installed your your laptop (or on another Raspberry Pi), you can `scan` your network for devices with `tcp/ssh port 22` open.